SSDI vs SSI

 Ohio Disability Requirements

 The difference between SSI vs. SSDI can be difficult to understand.
-If you apply for the wrong type of benefits, your application may be denied, or you may receive smaller payments than you are entitled to.
+If you apply for the wrong type of benefits, you may be denied disability benefits, or you may receive smaller payments than you are entitled to.

 The medical standard of disability is the same for both programs.
 The primary difference is that SSDI benefits are for individuals who have accumulated sufficient work credits, and SSI is for low-income individuals who have never worked or haven’t earned enough work credits to qualify for SSDI.
 Below, we’ll go into further detail regarding the requirements for receiving SSDI vs. SSI.